seratch/testgenerator/readme.md

-# "testgen": A Scala unit test template generator
+# "testgen" : Scala unit test template generator

-"testgen" is a Scala unit test template generator.

 You can use "testgen" as a sbt 0.10.x plugin or a maven plugin.

-## output example
+## Overview

-The default template is "FunSuite with ShouldMathcers", but it's possible to specify other ScalaTest templates or specs/specs2.
+The default template is "FunSuite with ShouldMathcers", but it's also possible to specify other templates of ScalaTest or specs/specs2.

 ### Class